 During the Second World War, Serra do Cume served as a military control site.
 At this time, an underground military complex was built — the Casamatas da Serra do Cume, which is now abandoned.

-Enjoy the Refugo Natural Swimming Pool
+Refugo Natural Swimming Pool

 The Refugo Natural Swimming Pool is located in Refugo Bay in the parish of Porto Judeu.
 This volcanic bay was once used as a beach for fishing boats and was later adapted into a bathing area.
 Today, this is one of the most popular seaside resorts on the island.

 Here you can enjoy a semi-natural swimming pool ideal for kids and adults — the average water temperature is around 22 °C in summer.
-This place has good facilities for bathers such as a play area, showers, a bar, and toilets.
+This place has good facilities for bathers, such as a play area, showers, a bar, and toilets.
 It is also a beach recognised with the Blue Flag and as an Accessible Beach.

-👉 Post related Best Beaches in the Azores Islands.
-Read more
+👉 Post related: Best Beaches in the Azores Islands.
+Read more!

-Visit Pico Dona Joana
+Pico Dona Joana

 In the far northeast of the parish of Feteira, you can find a volcanic cone of basaltic slag called Pico da Dona Joana.
 This cone has its highest part in the north and northeast layers, reaching an altitude of 331 metres.
+Its base is practically circular and is almost 500 metres in diameter.
+It is open towards the southwest, with the crater part exposed at a height of around 262 metres above mean sea level.

-Discover Furnas do Enxofre
+Furnas do Enxofre

 Furnas do Enxofre is located in the parish of Posto Santo, in the municipality of Angra do Heroísmo, in Terceira.
 This fumarolic field is classified as a natural monument and has a total area of approximately 14 hectares.